inform-us/requirements_specifications/informus/content/info_buttons_floorplans.md

 **Tip 1:** If there has been more than one CAM-ICU score documented across a shift, the most recent score will be used.

-**Tip 2:** Only patients that meet RASS criteria (i.e. have RASS score between -3 and 4) are included in percentage calculations on the front tile.
+**Tip 2:** Only patients that meet RASS criteria (i.e. have RASS score between -3 and +4) are included in percentage calculations on the front tile.

-**Tip3:** RASS scores are valid for 1 hour during the day (06:00 - 21:59) and 4 hour during the night (22:00 to 05.59).
+**Tip 3:** RASS scores are valid for 1 hour during the day (06:00 - 21:59) and 4 hour during the night (22:00 to 05.59).
 If a patient has a valid CAM-ICU score, but not a valid RASS score this will be denoted by a dashed line around a coloured (red or green) bed.

-**Tip4:** A blue shaded bed indicates that the patient's RASS score is below -3 and therefore a CAM-ICU is not required.
+**Tip 4:** A blue shaded bed indicates that the patient's RASS score is below -3 and therefore a CAM-ICU is not required.

 ---
 **Page: Clinical dashboard tab: All POM patients DrEaMing**